 Tracing Journal: Revisiting the Original Honey Bee FSB Trace

-While revisiting the Honey Bee Overdrive circuit for the updated Procyon V2, we spent some time digging to see if we could determine why there are so many different versions of the circuit—not just component variants, but actual schematic differences.
+While reviewing the Honey Bee Overdrive circuit for the updated Procyon V2, we spent some time digging to see if we could determine why there are so many different versions of the circuit—not just component variants, but actual schematic differences.

-This was prompted by the release of the One Control Honey Bee (which was traced after our original Procyon project was released) as well as the official kit of the Honey Bee that was designed by BJFe and released through Moody Sounds in 2020.
+This was prompted by the release of the One Control Honey Bee, which was traced after our original Procyon project was released, as well as the official kit of the Honey Bee that was designed by BJFe and released through Moody Sounds in 2020.
 These two are similar to each other, and both had the direct involvement of Bjorn Juhls, the original designer.
 But they’re different in several ways from the DIY community’s standard schematic.

 These made us curious to revisit the original FSB trace from 2009.
 After studying the sequence of events leading to the creation and finalizing of the FSB schematic, we concluded that the final FSB schematic was not representative of the traced unit, and was instead a hybrid of two units that differed from each other in significant ways, with a couple of other mistakes thrown in.